jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Handmaiden Devil.md

 Temperature: any
 Organization: solitary, retinue (1 gylou and 2d4 erinyes), or cortege (1-4 gylous and 2d10 erinyes)
 Treasure: standard
-Description: Known as handmaiden devils, Mothers of Pain, and Maids of Miscarriage, gylous attend to the whims and schemes of Hell's few female overlords.
-Like manipulative matrons amid decadent mortal courts, these deceivers hide their fathomless evil beneath illusions of beauty, graciousness, and tradition.
-Gylous particularly loathe children.
-It's said that the persistent cry of a babe can sometimes cause these fiends to abandon their illusions and viciously attack.
-As greater devils, gylous can command many lesser devils, yet harbor an exclusive favoritism for erinyes.
-A gylou weighs 160 pounds and stands stiff ly at 5-1/2 feet- though many wear their head-sprouting tentacles in tall, elaborate coiffures.
 Race:
 Class:
 MR: